-Detectors under test (SPD1 and SPD2) are identical prototypes developed by QRate.
-Their scheme and work principles are discussed in \cite{losev2022}.
-Both detectors use an InGaAs/InP single-photon avalanche diode (SPAD) with a mixed passive-active quenching, which provides a dead time of $4.34~\micro\second$ (SPD1) and $4.36~\micro\second$ (SPD2).
+We test two samples (SPD1 and SPD2) of a detector designed by QRate.
+Its scheme and work principles are discussed in \cite{losev2022}.
+The detector uses an InGaAs/InP single-photon avalanche diode with a mixed passive-active quenching, which provides a dead time of $4.34~\micro\second$ (SPD1) and $4.36~\micro\second$ (SPD2).